tethysplatform/tethys/docs/tethys_sdk/jobs/condor_job_type.rst

         job.set_attribute('executable', 'my_script.py')

         # get a scheduler for the job
-        my_scheduler = list_schedulers()[0]
-        job.scheduler = my_scheduler
+        job.scheduler = app.get_scheduler('condor_primary')

         # save or execute the job
         job.save()
         # or
         job.execute()

-Before a controller returns a response the job must be saved or else all of the changes made to the job will be lost (executing the job automatically saves it).
-If submitting the job takes a long time (e.g. if a large amount of data has to be uploaded to a remote scheduler) then it may be best to use AJAX to execute the job.
+Before a controller returns a response the job must be saved, otherwise, all of the changes made to the job will be lost (executing the job automatically saves it).
+If submitting the job takes a long time (e.g. if a large amount of data has to be uploaded to a remote scheduler) then it may be best to use AJAX to call the controller that executes the job.

 API Documentation
 =================